 Then by Day 2, "real life" sets in and one of those 1hr session vanishes.
 Then by Day 3, the other 1hr session falls off the wagon.
-And by Day 4, whether they know it or not, the forcing, whipping, guilt, feeling like a failure, stories of shame/unworthiness set in, nano-bit by nano-bit.
+And by Day 4, whether they know it or not, the forcing, whipping, guilt, feeling like a failure, stories of shame/unworthiness set in, bit by bit.

-Time passes, then on Day 10, they'll try again, and it's a self-fulfilling prophecy of failure, guilt and/or shame.
-I lovingly call this the hare approach, blasting out the gate with hyper enthusiasm, but not being able to sustain the practice with ease and grace.
+Time passes, then on Day 10, they'll try once more, with feeling!
+And it's a self-fulfilling prophecy of failure, guilt and/or shame.
+I lovingly call this the hare approach, blasting out the gate with hyper enthusiasm, but not being able to sustain the practice, especially not with ease and grace.
 As Angela Duckworth says, "Enthusiasm is common.
 Endurance is rare."

 I took the tortoise approach.
 On Day 1, I meditate for 15min at night.
-I did this for a month.
+I did this for 30 days.
 When I was sure I mastered that 15min consistently, meaning my mind, heart, body and soul were all on board, in the same wagon, on the same train, along the same track, then I increased it to 30min every night.
-I did that for 45 days.
+I did that for another 45 days.

 After about 2 months of 35min nightly meditations and repeatedly toning down the "You suck!
-You should have mastered 1hr in the morning AND 1hr at night like the teacher said" shouting in my head, I increased it to 40min.
+You should have mastered 1hr in the morning AND 1hr at night like the teacher ordered on Day 1" shouting in my head, I increased it to 40min.
 (Not 45min.
 Not yet.)